220912-jwa/project-1/README.md

   - User input validation.
   - Unit Tests - goal of 70% test coverage
   - Styled web pages either with CSS or Bootstrap.
 (Don't go overboard).
+  - Requirements Traceability Matrix
+  - Test Case Document

-- Create a public repository for your Project 1 (firstname_lastname_p1).
-In which you create a Project Board to track your progress and a Wiki Page to record your daily standup notes.
+- Create a public repository for your Project 1 (firstname_lastname_p1) in our GitHub Organization (220912-jwa).

 ## MVPs
 - A user (Employee or Finance Manager) can login to the app using their credentials